66 Awesome and Interesting Facts & Trivia About Connecticut

 53. Open since 1771, the Scoville Memorial Library in Salisbury is the oldest public library in the United States.
 The library began with a mere 200 books bought in London by local blast furnace owner Richard Smith, and collected fees from patrons who damaged books with wax drippings from the candles they read by.

-Who are Famous People From Connecticut?
+Who are famous people from Connecticut?

 54. Who are some of the most famous people from Connecticut?
 One is Harvard graduate, Weezer frontman, and emo music pioneer Rivers Cuomo, who spent much of his childhood at an ashram in Pomfret.
 He also attended E.O.
 Smith High School in Storrs under the name of Peter Kitts.
 Incidentally, Peter Tork of The Monkees also attended school there.